Your Spanish course in Buenos Aires

 Buenos Aires 24/7

-And what can be said about B.A. at nightfall, Porteños favourite time to celebrate their city and interact with each other in a myriad of restaurants, coffeehouses, discotheques and bars open until the early hours.
+And what can be said about Buenos Aires at nightfall, Porteños favourite time to celebrate their city and interact with each other in a myriad of restaurants, coffeehouses, discotheques and bars open until the early hours.
 Your Spanish course in Buenos Aires will be truly unforgettable!

 » Read more about our Spanish language school in Buenos Aires